Meet the Team

-Tony Hartwell describes himself as a 'Jack of all trades and master of some', but with thirty years' practical experience in minerals and metals industries, he is undoubtedly well placed to advise the KTN's Members on resource efficiency, and end of life materials management.
+Tony Hartwell describes himself as a 'Jack of all trades and master of some', but with thirty years' practical experience in minerals and metals industries, he is undoubtedly well placed to advise the KTN's Members on resource efficiency, and all aspects of sustainable materials management, from primary resources to end-of-life.
 Tony's innovative talents have produced ferro-alloys from scrap in the UK, designed a solar evaporation system in the Middle East, recovered molten magnesium metal in Norway and produced road construction aggregate from slag in South Africa.
-Now based at Harwell centre, he works to promote collaborative research and development projects, drawing on a huge range of partner organisations including the Institute of Materials, Minerals and Mining, the CBI, MIRO and the Brussels-based Resource Efficiency Alliance.
+Now based at Harwell centre, he works to promote collaborative research and development projects, drawing on a huge range of partner organisations including the Institute of Materials, Minerals and Mining, the CBI, MIRO and the ERA-MIN.

 Jenni is a technology professional with extensive energy sector experience, combining strong interpersonal and influencing skills with an excellent record of achievement in a UK and International context.
 With her background in geology Jenni is passionate about reducing the impact of climate change in particular through the use of carbon capture and storage, carbon sequestration and renewable energy.
 Having joined the KTN her wealth of experience with project and process management will be put to good use.